deadlydog/deadlydog.github.io/_posts/2024-08-21-Easily-retry-any-PowerShell-code-with-this-function.md

 # You can also capture the output of the script block.
 $resultOfDoSomeOtherThing = Invoke-ScriptBlockWithRetries -ScriptBlock { Do-SomeOtherThing }

-# Your script block can contain multiple lines of code, and can be defined as a variable.
+# The script block can contain multiple lines of code, and can be defined as a variable.
 [scriptblock] $action = {
   [string] $fileLocation = "C:\temp\file.txt"
   [string] $fileContents = Get-Content -Path $fileLocation